isomerpages/moe-newtownsec/_quick-links/School Canteen.md

 * Bus number: 196 and 33 - 3 minutes walking distance

 **Interest applicants must meet the following criteria:**
 * Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.

-* Able to provide good service and quality food with prices determined in consultation with the school. (at most $3.50 for a set meal of rice, meat, vegetable &amp; fruit).&nbsp; Proposed menu with price list must be attached to the application form for our consideration.
+* Able to provide good service and quality food with prices determined in consultation with the school. (at most $3.20 for a set meal of rice, meat, vegetable &amp; fruit).
+Proposed menu with price list must be attached to the application form for our consideration.

-* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see \[link\](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+* Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
 * Able to maintain high standard of food safety and personal hygiene.
 * Healthy and fit to operate the stall.
 * Able to operate during school holidays and as and when requested by the school.

 **Applicants should preferably fulfil the following criteria:**
 * Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
 * Possess catering experience or experience operating in a school environment.
 * Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

-* Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.
+*Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*